KennethTrecy/KennethTrecy/README.md

 A developer specializing in back-end development and testing.
 Yet, he can also do front-end work.

 ## Experienced Technologies, Frameworks, Libraries, and Languages
-He has experienced several frameworks and tools over time.
+He had experienced several frameworks and tools over time.
 Check out his page to [learn more about him].

 ## Stats
 <div align="center">